 What Does a Title IX Coordinator Do?

 Higher education institutions receiving federal funding are required to designate a coordinator who is responsible for ensuring the school complies with Title IX.
-This might not sound like much, but it’s actually a huge undertaking.
+This might not sound like much, but it’s actually a huge undertaking for Title IX coordinators.

 And unfortunately, many times, the Title IX coordinator is thrown into the position without a complete understanding of their responsibilities.
-So we are going to give an overview of some of the more important aspects of the job; however, for a complete picture, you should refer to the Office of Civil Right’s (OCR) guidelines.
+So we are going to give an overview of some of the more important aspects of the job; however, for a complete picture title ix compliance, you should refer to the Office of Civil Right’s (OCR) guidelines.